mashedram/Church_of_Dog/Spieces/Nginx.md

 ### KNOWN

 The species anatomy seems to be similar to a human, with some major differences:
-- The skin is fully white, but can be toned darker to hide away at will.
+- The skin is fully white.
-- The ears appear more in line with a wolf.
-Unlike the popular media item called: "Catgirls", the ears are not on top of the head, and instead seem to be attached where you would expect normal human ears to be.
-- The iris glows.
+- The iris glows, and the iris is a slit.
-- Large canines.
+- Shark-like teeth

 The species seems to have other traits to:
 - Preference to nonverbal communication, although capable of speech.